lindenb/jvarkit/docs/Bam2Raster.md

       faidx and with picard/gatk CreateSequenceDictionary or samtools dict
   * -r, --region
       Restrict to that region.
 An interval as the following syntax :
-      "chrom:start-end" or "chrom:middle+extend"  or "chrom:start-end+extend"
+      "chrom:start-end".
+Some jvarkit programs also allow the following syntax : "chrom:middle+extend"  or "chrom:start-end+extend" or
-      or "chrom:start-end+extend-percent%".A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1) -srf, --samRecordFilter
+      "chrom:start-end+extend-percent%".A program might use a Reference
+      sequence to fix the chromosome name (e.g: 1->chr1) -srf, --samRecordFilter
       A filter expression.
 Reads matching the expression will be filtered-out.